 We arrived in Cape Town in the early afternoon and went to explore the Waterfront area – eager to immerse ourselves into the new environment.
 The dryness of African heat was a welcome relief from the tropical moisture of Thailand.

 Cape Town harbour is a busy tourist development, however some wildlife, characteristic of waterfront areas is still there.
 We potted a few Herring Gulls, Red-winged Starlings & Cape Cormorants.
 The walk around the harbour turned up a small colony of Cape Fur Seals.

 Table Mountain National Park is located on the outskirts of Cape Town with the Mountain itself towering over much of the city’s landscape.
-The flat top of the mountain can be reached via a cable car or on foot.
+The flat top of the mountain can be reached by a cable car or by hiking Table Mountain, if you have a bit more time.
 The mountaintop contains a very unique and extremely diverse fynbos ecosystem.
 However, Table Mountain is a major tourist destination that receives a large number of visitors, which makes wildlife scarce and hard to find.

 The main feature of Table Mountain is the 3 kilometre -wide plateau framed by steep cliffs.
 This level plateau is what gives Table Mountain its name.
 As we walked around the top of the mountain, the landscape kept bringing to mind scenes from ‘The Lord of the Rings’ either because I watched it just before we left or because parts of New Zealand look very similar to what I was looking at.

 All we managed to spot were two species of lizards: a prehistoric looking Black Girdled Lizard and Southern Rock Agama, as well as a few Olive-breasted Sunbirds.